 During active permanent manual operation, all incoming telegrams and state changes are tracked internally.
-At the end of the manual operation, the valve outputs are set according to the most recently received command or the most recently activated function with a bus voltage fail, or not.
+At the end of the manual operation, the valve outputs are set according to the most recently received command or the most recently activated function with a lower priority.